-Smoky Mountain Hiking Trails Closest to Wears Valley:
+Smoky Mountain Hiking Trails Close to Wears Valley:

 • Abrams Falls hike begins at a field at stop number ten on the Cades Cove loop.
 The waters at the destination of this hike, Abrams Falls, make a 20-foot drop to the pool and stream below.
 The path from the Cades Cove valley floor to the falls high above roughly follows Abrams Creek.
 The hiking trail weaves up and down, back and forth along the ridges surrounding that end of Cades Cove.
 Though the hike to the falls is relatively short, for most Smokies Visitors the hike is challenging but rewarding.
 The walk to Abrams Falls trail is definitely well worth the effort up and down the ridges as attested by the trails popularity--nearly 1000 visitors per day in peak season.